 Eye Dropper Cartesian Diver

 Is it mind control or just a clever science trick?
 It’s a classic science experiment using an eye-dropper, a soda bottle filled with water, and some great showmanship.
-Explore the science of Cartesian divers while amazing your friends with your telekinetic powers.
-Yeah, right!
+Explore the science of Cartesian divers and density while amazing your friends.

 This experiment is named after Rene Descartes (1596-1650), a French scientist and mathematician who used the diver to demonstrate gas laws and buoyancy.

-- Fill the glass eyedropper 1/4 full with water.
+Fill the glass eyedropper about 1/4 full with water.
 You may need to experiment with the amount of water in the eye dropper, as it should be just enough to make it so the eye dropper is barely floating.

-- Squeeze the sides of the bottle and notice how the eyedropper (called a diver) sinks.
+Gently squeeze the sides of the bottle and notice how the eye dropper (called a diver) sinks.
 Release your squeeze and it floats back up to the top.

-Squeezing the bottle causes the diver to sink because the increased pressure forces water up into the diver, compressing the air at the top of the eyedropper.
+Squeezing the bottle causes the diver (the eye dropper) to sink because the increased pressure forces water up into the diver, compressing the air at the top of the eye dropper.
 This increases the mass, and density, of the diver causing it to sink.
 Releasing the squeeze decreases the pressure on the air at the top of the eyedropper, and the water is forced back out of the diver, lowering its density and allowing it to float back to the top of the bottle.